clickinnovate/CordovaPhoneGapPlugins/iOS/SocialMessage/README.md

 If you want to specify activity types to include, you can add an array argument such as:

-	window.plugins.socialmessage.send("This is a test message", ["PostToFacebook", "PostToTwitter"])
+	window.plugins.socialmessage.send("This is a test message", ["PostToFacebook", "PostToTwitter"]);

 This example will only allow the user to post the message to Facebook or Twitter.